Today In History logo TIH

 A day that whispers hard truths.
 Austria remembers the thousands of children who slip through societal cracks — homeless, unprotected, invisible.
 Not a celebration, but a stark reminder: some kids survive by wit and survival instinct alone.
 Street Children's Day pushes communities to see the children society often looks past, demanding recognition of their resilience and urgent need for protection, education, and dignity.

-He believed teenagers weren't problems to be controlled, but souls to be saved.
+Giovanni Melchior Bosco believed teenagers were not problems to be controlled but souls to be saved, and he built an …